Live Flights Australia

 How often does Australian flight data update?

-The browser refreshes aircraft positions every 10 seconds.
-The server fetches and caches fresh ADS-B data for up to 30 seconds, so positions may be up to 30 seconds behind live.
+The browser refreshes aircraft positions every 5 seconds.
+The server caches fresh ADS-B data for up to 10 seconds, so positions may be up to 10 seconds behind live.

 Does FlightTrack cover regional Australian routes?